matter-labs-archive/PlasmaContract/README.md

 ## License

 All source code and information in this repository is available under the Apache License 2.0 license.
-See the [LICENSE](https://github.com/BANKEX/PlasmaParentContract/blob/master/LICENSE) file for more info.